clojurists-together/clojuriststogether.org/resources/markdown/news/q4-2018-funding-announcement.md

 ## Q4 Funding

 We had a bunch of great applications from great projects; we would have liked to fund several more projects if we had the money.
 If you'd like to see more projects get funded, then please join.
-If you applied for the last funding cycle, you can re-use that application to [apply](/open-source/) for Q5.
+If you applied for the last funding cycle, you can re-use that application to [apply](/open-source/) for next years Q1 funding round.
 If you maintain a Clojure/ClojureScript project that is important to the community, consider applying for funding so we can help you keep it sustainable.

 Lastly, a big thank you to all of our [members](/members/).
 We couldn't have done it without your support.